2013 Pacific hurricane season: Tropical Storm Ivo

 The southern portion of a tropical wave entered the East Pacific on August 15.
 Although moderate shear initially hindered the organization of convection, a broad low- to mid-level circulation formed and steadily coalesced.
 Upper-level winds lessened on August 22 as the disturbance turned northwestward, leading to the formation of a tropical depression by 12:00 UTC.
 Following designation, the depression began to interact with a tropical wave to its east, ultimately leading to an abrupt center formation to the northeast.
 By 00:00 UTC on August 23, the cyclone intensified into Tropical Storm Ivo.
 Resuming its northwest track around a mid-level ridge across the central United States and Mexico, Ivo attained peak winds of 45 mph before crossing a sharp sea surface temperature gradient.
 The system weakened to a tropical depression by 00:00 UTC on August 25 and further degenerated into a remnant low by 18:00 UTC on August 25 while located less than 115 mi west of the west-central coast of the Baja California peninsula.
 The remnant low drifted slowly south-southwestward before dissipating early on August 28.

 When the system first posed a threat to the Baja California Peninsula, a "green alert" was declared for Socorro Island and Baja California Sur.
 At 21:00 UTC on August 23, a tropical storm warning was issued from Punta Abreojos to Loreto, including Cabo San Lucas.
 A tropical storm watch was placed for the Baja California Peninsula from Punta Abreojos to Punta Eugenia.
 Seven ports in Baja California Sur were closed.
 Along the peninsula, 6,000 people were affected and many highways were damaged.
 Water supply was cut off to Loreto.
 In all, 400 people were evacuated and 200 homes were flooded.
 Six people were injured, including two serious.
+Damages in Baja California totaled to MXN$1.126 billion (USD$88.3 million).
 In the United States, flash flood watches were issued for Pima County, extending westward across western Arizona and into Southern Nevada.
 Several roads were closed in Yuma County.
 In East County, many roads were flooded.
 Elsewhere, Borrego Springs saw 3 in of rain in less than an hour, resulting in flash flooding, which stranded motorists.
 Several mudslides were also reported in San Bernardino County.
 One person drowned in Needles after flood waters overwhelmed her vehicle; 18 swift water rescues were made in the same area.
 Heavy rains in Nevada, amounting to nearly 4 in at Mount Charleston, caused significant flooding; damage in the Las Vegas Valley reached $300,000.
 Widespread flooding occurred around Zion National Park.